steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

             The users folder is used to hold the user file system.
             When SQLite is configured, the database file is stored in store/<environment>/database.
             Also, the database folder is used to transfer the SQLServer seed database to the Docker database container during a build.

-    Add support for copying demonstration models into a new users account.

     Deployment Notes
         Attach the seed database to the SQLServer instance.